mnmami/Training/README.md

   - Create DataFrames from those values and query them.
   - Save DataFrame to a CSV file.

+### Helpful tips
+- Use `vagrant snapshot push`/`pull` (see here https://www.vagrantup.com/docs/cli/snapshot.html for more) to create a snapshot (version) of your machine any time, so you can roll back to that version when things go wrong, no need to destroy and start anew.
+- Use `vagrant suspend`/`resume` (see here https://www.vagrantup.com/docs/cli/suspend.html for more) to save the state of the machine and pick up where you left off, and not start from scratch.
 ---

 Have a question on the above? no panic, shoot me an email on: mami@cs.uni-bonn.de